Your browser is not supported

 APUO Minimum Complement

+Our high student-to-professor and student-to-librarian ratios threaten our ability to consistently deliver high quality education.
+They also limit our capacity to provide individualized attention to students and to effectively support and resource research initiatives in the Library.
 Instead of renewing our existing Letter of Understanding on APUO minimum complement during every round of collective bargaining, the APUO is seeking to maintain the permanency of our minimum complement by tabling language to codify it in our Collective Agreement.
 In order to meet our institution’s growing educational and research demands, the APUO is proposing that our minimum complement increase from 1311 to 1350 full-time regular positions.

 You can view the proposal in full here.